aHarry01/ECSE6680-Adv-VLSI-Design/final_project/README.md

 # CORDIC Algorithm

 This project implements the CORDIC algorithm with several different techniques and compares the critical path delay and device utilization on an FPGA.
 The CORDIC algorithm is a method of computing trigonometric functions using only add and shift operations.
-Alternative methods of comuting trig functions include lookup tables or polynomial expansions.
-Lookup tables can be expensive to implement, especially when high accuracy is desired, and polynomial expansions algorithms require many multiplicaitons.
+Alternative methods of computing trig functions include lookup tables or polynomial expansions.
+Lookup tables can be expensive to implement, especially when high accuracy is desired, and polynomial expansions algorithms require many multiplications.
 Therefore, CORDIC is useful when no hardware multiplier is available or to avoid building a very large lookup table.

 ## CORDIC Overview

 CORDIC works by successively rotating a vector until it reaches the desired angle a.
 Intuitively, it approximates the angle by rotating the vector by angles of decreasing sizes until the vector is pointed in the direction of angle a.
 It starts with a vector at 0 degrees.
 If a > 0 degrees, then it rotates counter-clockwise by 0 degrees.
 Otherwise, it rotates clockwise.
 Now it has a vector v' at a' = ±45 degrees.
-During the next iteration, it halves the rotation angle and repeats the process: if a' < a, then it rotates counter-clockwise by 22.5 degrees (actually 26.6), otherwise it rotates clockwise.
+During the next iteration, it decreases the rotation angle and repeats the process: if a' < a, then it rotates counter-clockwise by 26.6 degrees, otherwise it rotates clockwise.
 This process continues for N iterations.
 Each iteration, the vector is rotated in the direction of angle a and the rotation angle is decreased for the next iteration.
 At the end, v is approximately in the direction of angle a.

 To implement this, we need a way to rotate the vector efficiently.
 After rotating a vector v = (x,y) counter-clockwise by angle $\phi$, the resulting vector is v' = (x',y') = (cos($\phi$)(x-ytan($\phi$)), cos($\phi$)(y+xtan($\phi$))).
 Computing x' and y' requires a multiplication by tan($\phi$) and cos($\phi$).
 To make the multiplcation by tan($\phi$) much more efficient, we can choose $\phi$ such that tan($\phi$) is a multiple of two and the operation becomes a shift instead of a multiply.